-She told him all the secrets of the Nardovolstvo, [literally, "People's Freedom," a revolutionary movement] evidently convinced that he was pleased to hear them.
+She told him all the secrets of the Nardovolstvo, 17 evidently convinced that he was pleased to hear them.
 Nekhludoff looked at her miserable little neck, her thin, unkempt hair, and wondered why she had been doing all these strange things, and why she was now telling all this to him.
 He pitied her, but not as he had pitied Menshoff, the peasant, kept for no fault of his own in the stinking prison.
 She was pitiable because of the confusion that filled her mind.
 It was clear that she considered herself a heroine, and was ready to give her life for a cause, though she could hardly have explained what that cause was and in what its success would lie.